jakubpetrovic/dev-container/README.md

 A simple container image with my tools of choice\
 the container is ment to be discarded after each use hence the `--rm` option

-### mount current working directoru to the container
+### mount current working directory to the container
 `docker run --rm -v ${PWD}:/workdir -it "imageName"`